rahulrakesh10/WebWall/INSTALL.md

 1. **Start a Focus Session**
    - Click the extension icon
-   - Choose "Quick Focus" (25 minutes)
+   - Choose "Quick Focus" (25 minutes) or "Deep Focus" (90 minutes)
    - You should see a confirmation message

 2. **Test Site Blocking**
    - Try visiting a blocked site (e.g., instagram.com)
-   - You should be redirected to the focus page
+   - For Deep Focus you should be redirected to the blocked page
-   - The page will show a countdown timer
+   - For Quick Focus the page elements will be hidden

 3. **Test Bypass Function**
-   - On the blocked page, hold the "Hold to Bypass" button for 3 seconds
+   - On the blocked page, hold the "Hold to Bypass" button for 10 seconds
    - You should be redirected to the original site
    - This bypass is logged for accountability